Type: Incomplete Dominant

 Palmetto has been determined to be an incomplete dominant trait, which means that het Palmettos have a slightly different appearance than normal corns.
 They tend to have a hypo-like appearance.

 Like many leucistic morphs, some Palmetto corns hatch with enlarged eyes, known as bug eyes.
 Bug eyes do not seem to be detrimental to the snake, but it is recommended not to breed ones that have them.
-There is some evidence to suggest that bug eyes are happen more frequently in males.
+So far, evidence suggests that bug eyes only happen to males.

 Don Soderberg acquired the first Palmetto, a wild-caught male in 2008.